 [First published in the Broad Street Review 14 Oct 2013 as A composer’s secrets.]

 “Promote yourself,” they tell me.
 “Get your music in front of people” and “practice your 30-second elevator speech.”
-All good career-advancement advice, I’m sure, from people whose business it is to dispense career-advancement advice, and I try, I really do, to follow it.
-But it occurred to me recently that however much I may improve, I’m fairly hopeless.
+All good career-advancement advice, I’m sure, and I try, I really do, to follow it.
+But it occurs to me that however much I may improve, I’m fairly hopeless.

-Jackie, who conducts four choirs and who, among other things, is my wife, put two arrangements of the well-known Advent hymn, “O Come, O Come, Emmanuel,” in front of me.
+Jackie is the conductor of four choirs and is my wife.
+In the process of addressing both of those challenges she put two arrangements of the well-known Advent hymn, “O Come, O Come, Emmanuel,” in front of me.
 She was choosing, and desired my opinion.
-Both versions were inoffensive; one rose slightly above the other by reason of an idea it was attempting to mull over.
-So of course I said, “I guess you don’t want to do mine?”
+Both versions were inoffensive, one rising slightly above the other by way of an idea it was attempting to mull over, but only slightly.
+I delivered my opinion in the form of a question: “I guess you don’t want to do mine?”

 “Yours?
 You have an ‘O Come, O Come, Emmanuel’?”

-Allowing the unspoken jibe to drift by—that if I had written one, it certainly wasn’t sufficiently memorable to, well, remember—I instead had a jaunty riposte at the ready:
+Allowing the unspoken jibe to drift by—that if I had written one, it wasn’t sufficiently memorable—I instead had a jaunty riposte at the ready:

 Stung by my wit, Jackie regathered.
 “No, really?
 I don’t remember it.”

 There really was no need to speak that which had been unspoken, I felt, so I soldiered on.

 “Sure I do, and you played it,” I said in a voice a little higher than I would have liked.
 “I wrote an ‘O Come, O Come, Emmanuel’ in 1981, I think it was.”

 (It’s helpful, when stating a sharp fact, to round off the edges with an “I think” or other qualifier.
 Puts them at ease.)